spxbhuhb/adaptive/doc/ui/workspace.md

 # Workspace

-`Workspace` is a very complex UI fragment capable of managing multiple tools, editors and such together.
+`Workspace` is a very complex UI fragment capable of managing multiple tools and content editors together.

 Each workspace has 9 main areas: